creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-19-Unfolded_PCA.md

 $$H_1$$
 and
 $$H_2$$
 are measurement matrices.
-Then, to recover *L* and *S* the authors propose the following minimization problem:
+Then, to recover *L* and *S* the authors propose the following minimization problem that promotes low-rank solutions for *L* and sparse solutions for *S*:

 $$ \min_{L,S} ||D-(H_1L+H_2S)||^2_F + \lambda_1 ||L||_* + \lambda_2||S||_{1,2}, $$